Alaska Glaciers and Denali: How to See Both on One Trip

 Helicopter Glacier Landings

 These excursions are expensive and weather-dependent.
 They can also be canceled if conditions are not safe.
-Still, for many travelers, they become the highlight of the trip.
+Even with that risk, many travelers consider them one of the best splurge experiences in Alaska.

 Guided Glacier Hikes